nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Example of usage:

+- Main Mode:
-`clear exercise 1` - Clears all the exercises present inside workout 1
+  - `clear exercise 1` - Clears all the exercises present inside workout 1

-`clear workout` - Clears all the workouts present in the application
+  - `clear workout` - Clears all the workouts present in the application
+- Workout Mode:
+  - `enter 1` then `clear exercise` = Clears all exercises within workout 1

 Expected outcome:

+Expected outcome (*Main Mode*):
 ```
 clear exercise 1
 ________________________________________________________